Tirumalakumar16/Local_E_Grocery_Micro_Services_Project/README.md

 # Local E Grocery service is used to order all grocery items by customers from respected local shops.
 # Cart Service

-1. Customers can add products.
-2. Manipulate their own cart.
-3. securely access the products and place the all products.
-4. Shopping Cart Management:
+1. Shopping Cart Management:

+a.
 Implement the core functionality of adding, removing, and updating items in the shopping cart.
+b.
 Support multiple carts per user, allowing users to manage different shopping lists.

-5. Persistence:
+2. Persistence:

+a.
 Store cart data persistently to ensure that the user's cart contents are retained even if they log out or close their session.

 6. User Authentication:

+a.
 Integrate with the identity service to associate shopping carts with authenticated users.
+b.
 Ensure that only the authorized user can access and modify their cart.

 # Address Service